Are you seeing a drop in traffic on your website?

-- Sessions appear shorter.
+- Sessions will appear shorter.

-- Affiliate source.
+- Issues with affiliate source.

 Legal Disclaimer: This addon is designed to automate some of the settings change required to be in compliance with various EU laws however due to the dynamic nature of websites, no plugin can offer 100% legal compliance.
 Please consult a specialist internet law attorney to determine if you are in compliance with all applicable laws for your jurisdictions and your use cases.